SolarSpec/TaucPlotGUI/README.md

 </br>

 ### **Multivariate Adaptive Regression Spline Method (MARS)**

-This method currently uses the desired Tauc region linear segment with the axis crossing to calculate the band gap energy.
-This linear segment is determined by a weighting expression.
+This method initially used the desired Tauc region linear segment with the axis crossing to calculate the band gap energy but has been updated to find the baseline segment and instead use the abscissa.
+These linear segments are determined by a weighting expression.

 <div class="row" style="text-align:center">
   <img src="TaucPlotGUI_resources/MARSTest.png" alt="MARS" height="600" width="920">